Polymerization

 The speed of sound and the concentration are directly related.
 Furthermore, the degree of polymerization, which reflects the proportion of polymer in the monomer, correlates with the concentration.
 Therefore, it is possible to determine the concentration and degree of polymerization using ultrasonic measurement technology.
 The following figure illustrates this relationship in a polymerization of butadiene-styrene.

-In the case of emulsion polymerization of butadiene and styrene, the degree of polymerization can be determined with an accuracy of 0.1%.
+In the case of the emulsion polymerization of butadiene and styrene, the degree of polymerization can be determined with an accuracy of 0.1%.

 Applications

-Based on our experience of over 20 years, a lot of knowledge has accumulated in the field of polymerization, which has been gathered through applications with customers and in the company's own technical center.
+Based on our experience of over 20 years, a lot of knowledge has accumulated in the field of polymerization, which has been gained through applications with customers and in the company's own technical center.
 This knowledge flows into new projects, with customer data always being treated confidentially.

 During polymerization, not only macromolecules but also monomers come into focus for monitoring to ensure the exact course of the reaction and product quality.